 In September 2022, the Cabinet of Ministers of the Kyrgyz Republic initiated a pilot project on awarding the Digital Nomad status to foreign nationals.
-The project aims to create a favourable environment for modern creative people named "Digital Nomads", to promote innovative projects and high-tech sectors of the economy, to attract highly qualified foreign ICT and creative industry professionals to the Kyrgyz Republic.
-The project will continue until June 30, 2024.

-The Digital Nomad status allows a foreign national to enter and stay in the Kyrgyz Republic without a visa, registration and work permits.
+The project was launched with an aim to create a favourable environment for modern creative people classified as Digital Nomads, to promote innovative projects and high-tech sectors of the economy, to attract highly qualified foreign ICT and creative industry professionals to the Kyrgyz Republic.
+The project was successfully accomplished on June 30, 2024.
+The law amending some legislative acts of the Kyrgyz Republic (External migration law and External labor migration law), provides, among other things, that the Digital Nomad status is a legal status allowing a foreign national who is a specialist in ICT, software development or other related areas to enter/stay in the Kyrgyz Republic without registration at the place of stay and authorization to work.